dracor-org/fredracor/README.md

 version of [Théâtre Classique](https://www.theatre-classique.fr/index.html).
 FreDraCor is intended to be a valid TEI P5 resource.

-By now, the 1560 files from the source have been structurally cleaned and converted.
+By now, the 1926 files from the source have been structurally cleaned and converted.
+All documents are **valid against the TEI-All schema**.
 We copied some information from the `castList` to the `particDesc` section and tried to preserve as much as possible.

 Besides the fact that all texts are out of copyright, the files (including intellectual work represented as markup) is – according to the source files –